 Besides the interest rates, there may be other factors that can influence your choice of Savings account.
 We’ll discuss below how certain banks specialize in particular areas.

-CIT Bank is now offering one of the best rates at 1.55% APY on all balances.
+CIT Bank is now offering one of the best rates at 1.55% APY on all balances (*see their Money Market account below for an even better rate).
 Previously their highest rate was capped at $250,000.
 The minimum opening deposit is only $100 and there are no fees open or maintain the account, which compounds interest daily.

 Best Bonus: Chase SavingsSM

 While the APY rate isn’t great, the Chase SavingsSM account usually has a great sign-up bonus that is very popular.
 Plus, they are the second biggest bank in the nation and offer a full range of services.
 There’s typically a $100-$150+ offer, where you’ll have to deposit a sum of money and maintain that balance for a specified amount of time required for the bonus.
 Get all the details with our Chase promotions review here.

 *We keep an updated list of Savings Account bonuses here